Ate329/PersonaFlow/README.md

 # PersonaFlow

-PersonaFlow is a Python library designed for creating and managing AI personas with dynamic memory capabilities.
+PersonaFlow is a lightweight Python library designed for creating and managing AI personas with dynamic memory capabilities.
 It enables developers to build interactive characters that can maintain context and remember past interactions.

 ## Installation